-- 1. ACT score 17 - 2.
-High School GPA above 2.50 (GPA computed on core courses only) - 3.
-Must enroll full-time as a first-time freshman, by the first semester following the first anniversary of high school graduation - 4.
-Specified High School Courses - 5.
-Receives a TOPS AWARD Letter - 6.
-FAFSA by July 1st of High School Grad Year - 7.
-Be a US Citizen or Permanent Resident - 8.
-Meet TOPS Louisiana Residency requirement
+- 1. ACT score 17

+- 2. High School GPA above 2.50 (GPA computed on core courses only)

+- 3. Must enroll full-time as a first-time freshman, by the first semester following the first anniversary of high school graduation

+- 4. Specified High School Courses

+- 5. Receives a TOPS AWARD Letter

+- FAFSA by July 1st of High School Grad Year

+- 7. Be a US Citizen or Permanent Resident

+- 8. Meet TOPS Louisiana Residency Requirement

+- 9. Eligible for Opportunity, Performance, Honors